 You are 18 years of age or over and:

 The spousal swap option is no longer open to new CE participants since 16 September 2013.
-People currently availing of a spousal swap option are not affected.
+People currently availing of a swap with a qualified adult are not affected.

 Since 16 January 2012 new participants on Community Employment (CE) schemes cannot claim another social welfare payment at the same time.
 New participants are people who have not been employed on a CE scheme in the previous 12 months.